What is it?

 - Discharge from vagina.

-- Many things other than cancer can cause these symptoms.
-It's important to check with a health care provider about any concerns.
+There are many reasons other than cancer that can cause these symptoms, so it is important to check with a healthcare provider about any concerns.

 Are there tests for cervical cancer?

 Two tests are often done to check for cervical cancer or pre-cancer:

 - Pap test: Also called “cervical cytology,” this test is performed during a pelvic exam.
 A healthcare provider takes cells from the cervix, the lower part of the uterus (womb), to check for pre-cancerous and cancerous cells.

 - HPV test: This tests the cells from the cervix for high-risk HPV infection.

 HPV infection can cause Pap tests to be not normal.
 The HPV test can help tell if an abnormal Pap test could be due to high-risk HPV infection, which could mean the woman has a greater chance of developing pre-cancerous cells and needs closer monitoring.

 A woman should get her first Pap test at age 21.
 After the first normal test, she should have a Pap test every three years.
 If a woman’s Pap test is abnormal, her healthcare provider will recommend follow-up.